amirhaf76/Search_engine/README.md

-# Persian language search engine
+# Persian Language Search Engine

-The search engine returns results by finding the desired content and sorting it based on content relevance.
+Developed a search engine to retrieve content and rank results based on relevance